-Pittsburgh bank robber enters guilty plea
+Pittsburgh man pleads guilty to robbing bank of $111K

 Updated 3 hours ago

-A Pittsburgh man who robbed a bank of more than $100,000 has pleaded guilty to robbery charges, U.S. Attorney Scott Brady announced Wednesday.
+A Pittsburgh man pleaded guilty to robbing a Brentwood bank of more than $100,000 last September, U.S. Attorney Scott Brady announced Wednesday.

 Gary William White, 21, entered a guilty plea to armed bank robbery charges before Chief U.S. District Judge Joy Flowers Conti.

-White, on Sept.
-20, entered the PNC Bank on Sawmill Run Boulevard in Brentwood while brandishing a knife and after removing a teller window.
-White, according to prosecutors, climbed through the window and ordered tellers to open several safes.
-White, prosecutors say, told bank employees he also had a gun and made motions toward his hip.
+White was brandishing a knife Sept.
+20 when he entered a PNC Bank branch on Sawmill Run Boulevard.
+Prosecutors said he removed a teller window, climbed through it and ordered tellers to open several safes.
+White told bank employees he had a gun and made motions toward his hip.

-The tellers complied with White’s demands, opening the safes and backing away, prosecutors say.
-White then stole about $111,000, placed the cash in a red drawstring bag, and then fled in vehicle registered to him.
+The tellers opened the safes and backed away, prosecutors say.
+White then stole about $111,000, placed the cash in a red drawstring bag, and then fled in a vehicle registered to him.

-Police used surveillance footage to identify the vehicle and a search warrant served at White’s home recovered about $103,000 in a red drawstring bag and the knife used in the robbery.
-White was not home at the time, but turned himself in on Sept.
+Police said they used surveillance footage to identify the vehicle and a search warrant served at White’s home recovered about $103,000 in a red drawstring bag and the knife used in the robbery.
+White was not home at the time, but turned himself in Sept.
 24 and confessed to the crime.

 Assistant U.S. Attorney Shanicka L. Kennedy prosecuted the case.